 Entries for certain categories are decided by nomination.
 Submit your choice for who should win the People's award, Diabetes healthcare professional of the year or Outstanding educator in diabetes

 Plan your entry

-- We welcome initiatives and programmes that were conducted between January 2010 and December 2015
+- We will accept entries for initiatives that were conducted between January 2012 and December 2017

 - There is no entry fee